What is the influenza vaccine?

 This vaccine is publicly funded, meaning it is free of charge for those who need it.
 No matter where you get the vaccine in Ontario, there is no cost (in a hospital, walk-in clinic, health care provider’s office or public health unit).

-For a list of publicly funded vaccines in Ontario, see the Full List of Publicly Funded Vaccines (Ontario Ministry of Health and Long-Term Care).
+For a list of publicly funded vaccines in Ontario, see the Ontario Immunization Schedule.

 Risks and benefits